CSS-Angie/Food-Forest-Foraging/README.md

 ## Favicon

-For this great favicon [favicon.io](https://www.favicon.io) was used.
+The great favicon was created with [favicon.io](https://www.favicon.io).

 ## Colours

-The fabulous colour scheme was found at [Coolors](https://coolors.co) The website [Colorkit](https://www.colorkit.co) reveiled the names of the colours. https://www.w3schools.com where I highlighted the navbar background colour from 62% to 70% to eliminate contrast errors.
+The fabulous colour scheme was found at [Coolors](https://coolors.co) The website [Colorkit](https://www.colorkit.co) revealed the names of the colours. https://www.w3schools.com where I highlighted the navbar background colour from 62% to 70% to eliminate contrast errors.

 ## Privacy Policy sample text